 For the news and views you might have missed

-Lines of Influence in Education Reform flow chart.
+See the Lines of Influence in Education Reform flow chart here.

 After working on this off and on for a few months with input from several other parents, Sue and I sat down this weekend and started to hammer out a bubble diagram of the flow of money and influence in this ed-reform movement that is taking a strangle hold on this country and our children.
 The above link is to a hand drawn diagram that we completed.
 We have tried Visio to put it in some form of an electronic format but it doesn’t work well for this.
 If someone has an idea on software that would work, please let us know.